+The AMF may provide a slice replacement timer for the S-NSSAI to be replaced to the UE.
+Upon expiry of the back-off timer, the UE considers the S-NSSAI which has been replaced becomes available.

-If the AMF determines that the S-NSSAI which has been replaced is available, the AMF provides the updated alternative NSSAI excluding the S-NSSAI which has been replaced and the corresponding alternative S-NSSAI to the UE during the UE configuration update procedure or during the registration procedure.
+If the AMF determines that the S-NSSAI which has been replaced is available, the AMF may provide the updated alternative NSSAI excluding the S-NSSAI which has been replaced and the corresponding alternative S-NSSAI to the UE during the UE configuration update procedure or during the registration procedure.

-If all the S-NSSAI(s) that were replaced in alternative NSSAI are available, the AMF provides the alternative NSSAI with Length of Alternative NSSAI contents set to 0 in the UE configuration update procedure or registration procedure.
-The AMF also provides the updated allowed NSSAI and configured NSSAI to the UE.
+If all the S-NSSAI(s) that were replaced in alternative NSSAI are available, the AMF may provide the alternative NSSAI with Length of Alternative NSSAI contents set to 0 in the UE configuration update procedure or registration procedure.
+The AMF may also provide the updated allowed NSSAI and configured NSSAI to the UE.